angystallone/ProbShakemaps/README.md

 # ProbShakemap

-`ProbShakemap` is a Python toolbox that generates Probabilistic Shakemaps.
-It efficiently quantifies and propagates earthquake source uncertainty while accounting for model uncertainty by accommodating multiple GMMs (if available) and the inherent variability of GMMs themselves.
+`ProbShakemap` is a Python toolbox that efficiently quantifies and propagates ensemble-based source uncertainty while accounting for model uncertainty by accommodating multiple GMMs (if available) and the inherent variability of GMMs themselves.
+It comes with a set of tools helping the user to visualize and explore the predictive distribution of ground motion at each point of interest.
 Designed for Urgent Computing applications.

 Dependencies
 -----------------------------